Planning and development of land

 The endurance of Aboriginal society across Australia is of global significance and the cultural heritage places and objects associated with Aboriginal society are a significant part of the heritage of all Australians.
 More importantly, they are a fundamental part of Aboriginal community life and cultural identity.

-The legislation provides protection for all Aboriginal places and objects regardless of their inclusion on the Victorian Aboriginal Heritage or whether they are located on public or private land.
+The legislation provides protection for all Aboriginal places and objects regardless of their inclusion on the Victorian Aboriginal Heritage Register or whether they are located on public or private land.

 Not sure if a Cultural Heritage Management Plan is required for your activity?